Techature/Tanimul/README.md

 </p>

 <p align="center">
-  Tanimul is a fun little web app that listens to your voice and plays a matching animal animation "speaking" your sound.
-Built with 💚 by <a href="https://github.com/Techature">Techature</a>.
+  Tanimul is a fun little web app that listens to your voice and plays a matching animal animation "speaking" your sound. 💚 Built by <a href="https://github.com/Techature">Techature</a>.
 </p>

 ---